In this project, a program that can load, and render OBJ files with precomputed ambient occlusion was developed.

 direction = normalize(direction);

-For converting the direction into the world space, tangent, and bitangent vectors are need.
+For converting the direction into the world space, tangent, and bitangent vectors are needed.
 For calculating the tangent vectors, a new vector which is orthogonal to the current normal is generated.
-Then, the other tangent vector is generated by cross product of the normal, and new vector.
+Then, the other tangent vector is generated by the cross product of the normal, and new vector.